-As the SSD (the internal hard drive of Mac) features TRIM capabilities to automatically remove permanently deleted files and the enhanced data security technique that applies to the M1 chip, recover permanently deleted files from the internal hard drive of an M1 Mac becomes impossible.
+As the internal hard drive of Mac features the SSD TRIM technology to automatically remove permanently deleted files and the enhanced data security technique that applies to the M1 chip, recover permanently deleted files from the internal SSD of an M1 Mac becomes impossible.
 Even iBoysoft Data Recovery for Mac can't do either.

 Method 2: Recover lost data through the Time Machine backup